Video Content

 High Suspicion

 A player that refuses to provide evidence to support their legitimacy when requested will be assumed to have hacked one or more completions and will be consequently banned.
-If a team member requests evidence that you do not possess, the corresponding record will likely be rejected, but a player ban will not be considered unless this case repeatedly occurs.
+If a team member requests evidence that you do not possess, the corresponding record will likely be rejected, but a player ban will not be considered unless this repeatedly occurs.